BillaBear/website/content/posts/a-complete-review-recurly-vs-stripe-billing.md

 | Flexibility and Scalability | Highly flexible and scalable, supports multiple currencies | Easy API integration, scales with business growth |

-## What’s The Right Billing System for You?
+## What's The Right Billing System for You?
-We’ve talked this through already but let me repeat myself: the right billing system is a critical decision that can significantly impact your business operations and revenue.
-So, what’s the final verdict on the two systems we compared?
+We've talked this through already but let me repeat myself: the right billing system is a critical decision that can significantly impact your business operations and revenue.
+So, what's the final verdict on the two systems we compared?
 Both Recurly and Stripe Billing offer a comprehensive set of features that are designed to meet a variety of billing needs.
 So, either way, you are on the right track.
 When getting into the details,  Recurly excels in offering a wide range of payment methods and detailed analytics.
 Stripe Billing, on the other hand, stands out for its easy API integration and smart retries for failed payments.
 Each system has its own set of strengths and weaknesses.
-In the end, the best choice will ultimately depend on your specific business needs and what you prioritize most – this could be payment options, analytics, or flexibility.
+In the end, the best choice will ultimately depend on your specific business needs and what you prioritize most - this could be payment options, analytics, or flexibility.
 Think about all the criteria we discussed in this review so you can make a smart and informed decision.